Traumatic Brain Injury Lawyer Based in San Antonio

 What Are the Causes of a Brain Injury?

 Brain injuries are some of the most common unintentional injuries in the country.
 Many different accidents and circumstances can damage the head, skull and brain.
 At the Law Offices of Pat Maloney, we have experience helping brain injury survivors and their families seek restitution after many different types of accidents throughout Texas.
-Whether you know the identity of the defendant or not, we can investigate your case and help you bring a TBI claim in San Antonio.
+Whether you know the identity of the defendant or not, we can investigate your case and help you bring a TBI claim in Texas.

 - Falls are the leading cause of traumatic brain injuries, accounting for almost half of all TBI-related hospital visits, according to the Centers for Disease Control and Prevention.
 Children and the elderly are more at risk than other age groups for fall-related brain injuries.